timb-machine-mirrors/anarcat-feed2exec/doc/contact.rst

 This program was written by `Antoine Beaupré
 <https://anarc.at/>`_.
 Please do not send email to maintainers
-privately unless you are looking for paid private consulting or support.
+privately unless you are looking for paid consulting or support.
 See :doc:`contribute` for more information about how to collaborate on this project.

 As a special exception, security issues can be reported privately using `this contact information <https://anarc.at/contact/>`_, where